24 Data Scientist CV Examples for 2026

 There are loads of fish in the job market sea; you just need a fishing rod.

-When you’re more junior, you probably haven’t had the opportunity to use all the techniques you’re comfortable with in work or a project.
+When you’re more junior, you probably haven’t had the opportunity to use all of the techniques you’re comfortable with in work or a project.
 That’s fine!
 It’s expected.
-But you still want to make it clear to a potential employer that you can use those methods or libraries.
+However, you still want to make it clear to a potential employer that you can use those methods or libraries.

 Example Data Science Skills Section.